History of Darjeeling

-Darjeeling, the land from where the eponymous tea, famously described as the champagne of teas comes, is situated in the foothills of the Himalayas, located in the state of West Bengal, India.
+Darjeeling, the land from where the eponymous tea, famously described as the champagne of teas comes, is situated in the foothills of the Indian Himalayas.
 Ranging from 100-4200 meters this mountainous region borders Nepal, Bhutan and Tibet.

 Most of the tea bushes in Darjeeling owe their origin to tea seeds from China “smuggled” out by famous Scot adventurer and botanist Robert Fortune nearly 200 years ago.
 They followed a torturous winding path – like the roads here – of skewed global trade and politics of the colonial era.